shopsys/shopsys/docs/introduction/shopsys-framework-on-docker.md

 #### 3.1 docker-compose.yml
-[Docker-compose.yml](/project-base/docker/conf/docker-compose.yml.dist) file contains the definitions of containers that will be created for the installation of the Shopsys Platform.
+[Docker-compose.yml](/project-base/docker/conf/docker-compose.yml.dist) file contains the definitions of containers that will be created for the installation of Shopsys Platform.
 Containers can communicate with each other.
 Data need to be saved into volumes, otherwise, these data will be lost after the container is closed.

 ##### Containers